-This course hopes to provide students with an understanding of the continued importance of these disciplines in contemporary society for individuals in all fields of study.
+This course provides students with an understanding of the continued importance of these disciplines in contemporary society for individuals in all fields of study.
 The course is also designed to prepare students for the sorts of intellectual debates and discussions that frequently take place in college classrooms.

 Texts within this course span the disciplines of literature, history, philosophy, and the social sciences.
 Some samples include Sophocles' Anitgone, Shakespeare's The Tempest, and Melville's "Bartleby, The Scrivener."